misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_target> -o 900
 ```

-If a user disappears from Friend Activity, use `-m` or `SPOTIFY_DISAPPEARED_CHECK_INTERVAL` to control the delay between visibility checks:
+When the user is no longer visible, for example during a private session, the tool reports it and checks every `-m` or `SPOTIFY_DISAPPEARED_CHECK_INTERVAL` seconds until the user returns, then reports how long the user was away.
+A shorter interval times the return more closely:

 ```sh
 spotify_monitor <spotify_target> -m 180